 If camping discreetly is your thing, consider flexible solar panels or even suitcase panels to meet your needs.

 Related read: Why Stealth Vans Are A Terrible Idea

-4. Warranty (aka Longevity Of Panels)
+4. Warranty (Longevity of Panels)

 If you intend to be traveling/living in your campervan for longer than a year or two, you should prioritize solar panel build quality.
 Personally, we would stay away from flexible panels due to the tendency for the panel’s surface to scuff and scratch.
-Longevity of flexible panels is also questionable due to their inability to properly dissipate heat.
+The longevity of flexible panels is also questionable due to their inability to properly dissipate heat.

-5. Drill Holes On Roof?
-Or Nah…
+5. Will You Drill Holes on Your Van’s Roof?

-Are Tilt Mounts Worth It For Van Solar Panels?
+Are Tilt Mounts Worth It for Van Solar Panels?

 But…our opinion?
 Just skip the tilt mount.
 Why?